The Maze Runner

 Mechanical tail

-Wes already had many action scenes in his mind and asked me to add a mechanical scorpion tail into the Design.
-That meant I had to change the body structure.
-I made the body lower on the ground and adjusted the little arms.
+Wes already had many dynamic action scenes in his mind and asked me to incorporate a mechanical scorpion tail into the design.
+This required me to modify the body structure.
+I lowered the body closer to the ground and made adjustments to the small arms.

 Final hero design